 Sometimes bucket lists can be overwhelming.
-For example, I can’t even begin to fathom what it would take for me to visit every country in the world – but when I allow myself to dream about doing so, and more importantly to consider why I would want to do it in the first place, I learn something about myself.
+For example, I can’t even begin to fathom what it would take for me to visit every country in the world – but when I dream about doing so, and more importantly consider why I would want to do it in the first place, I learn something about myself.
 I learn how much it means to me to discover new cultures and connect with all different kinds of people.
 How much it means to me to see the unique people, places, and things that fill our planet.

 I have a couple of friends that do a lot of work with the idea of bucket lists – and I really owe my new perspective to them.
 In a nutshell, here’s what they say about “living your list“:

 “We are what we repeatedly do… it’s not about doing stuff for the sake of adrenaline.
 It’s about living to your full potential every day.
 It’s about being the best possible version of you.
 If you Live Your List you are taking control of your destiny.
-You are living an inspired life full of adventure and intrigue as a lifelong learner.”
+You are living an inspired life full of adventure and intrigue, as a lifelong learner.”

 I’m not going to suggest that having a bucket list answers the question, “What is the meaning of life?” but I will say that the tendency is to begin looking at what is important to the list creator, and perhaps opening their eyes a bit to a greater purpose.